-Issued May 7, 2008 By Tony Anderson General Manager Grawn, Michigan Michigan Public Service Commission February 10, 2015 Filed Fil
+Michigan Public Service Commission

+February 10, 2015

-- 2.5.7 Where monthly metered Energy data is not available due to metering errors, malfunctions, or otherwise, the billing quantities will be estimated by the Cooperative using the available historical data and other relevant information for the Member-Consumer. - 2.6 Return to Full Requirements Service - 2.6.1 A Member-Consumer which switches to an AES cannot return to the Cooperative's Full Requirements Service for two (2) years after the switch to the AES has been effectuated.
+2.5.7 Where monthly metered Energy data is not available due to metering errors, malfunctions, or otherwise, the billing quantities will be estimated by the Cooperative using the available historical data and other relevant information for the Member-Consumer.

+2.6 Return to Full Requirements Service

+- 2.6.1 A Member-Consumer which switches to an AES cannot return to the Cooperative's Full Requirements Service for two (2) years after the switch to the AES has been effectuated.
 After such two (2) year period, a Member-Consumer may return to full service after giving the Cooperative at least 30 days written notice, unless the Member-Consumer wants to take service during the summer months of June through September, in which case the Member-Consumer must give the Cooperative notice no later than the preceding December 1.
 The Cooperative will return the Member-Consumer to Full Requirements Service following the notice period.
-Said notice period commences with the beginning of the Member-Consumer's billing cycle following receipt of the Member-Consumer returns to the Cooperative's Full Requirements Service.
+Said notice period commences with the beginning of the Member-Consumer's billing cycle following receipt of the Member-Consumer's written notice of intent to return to Full Requirements Service.
 If the Member-Consumer returns to the Cooperative's Full Requirements Service for any reason prior to such two (2) year period or prior to the expiration of the notice period, the Member-Consumer's rate will be determined as the greater of: - A. The charges for Default Service plus the applicable Retail Access Service rate, or - B. 110% of the applicable Full Requirements Service Rate. - 2.6.2 A Member-Consumer, having given notice of its intent to return to Full Requirements Service under Section 2.6.1, will receive Cooperative Default Service if, at any time during the notice period, it discontinues purchasing Generation Service from an AES.